cloudmesh/cloudmesh-cc/MANUAL.md

 cms cc start --reload
 ```

-## Upload a workflow embedded in a tar file
+## Upload and run a workflow embedded in a tar file

 ```bash
 mkdir /tmp/workflow